MauroDeBruyn/smartStaircaseLighting/README.md

 ## Software Requirements
 - Arduino IDE
 - FastLED library (for WS2812B control)
-- ESPAsyncWebServer library (optional, for Wi-Fi controls)
+- ESPAsyncWebServer library (optional, for Wi-Fi controls) (not integrated yet)

 ## Wiring Diagram
-*Not completed yet*
+You can find the wiring diagram [here](./diagram/), this folder includes a pdf and schematic file for Altium designer.

+## 3D Files
+The project's control system is mounted beneath the staircase.
+To accommodate this setup, I designed a wall-mounted enclosure with openings for sensor and power supply cables, along with slotted mounting holes for precise alignment.
+You can find the 3D files [here](./fusionFiles/).

 ## Code
 This code is made for a LED strip containing 300 LED's, modify the code to your needs.
+The code can be found [here](./code/)